chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

 (2) constrained decoding with terminology extracted from in-domain data
     - the terms should be extracted from (mt-pe), and should be errors which are _always_ corrected when we see them

+See here: https://explosion.ai/blog/german-model#word-order for more info on the german dependency parsing model

 #### Dev
 Note we use the QE data as development data -- this will allow us to also compute TER, and score for both QE and APE during validation